Ali Benflis: Early life

 Benflis was born on 8 September 1944 in Batna, which is the fifth largest city in Algeria.
+He is of Chaoui Berber origin.
 When he was 13 years old, Benflis lost his father and older brother during the Algerian War.
 Benflis went to primary school in Batna, before earning his high school diploma from Hihi El Mekki High School in Constantine.

 Political career

 Benflis successively held the positions of General Secretary at the office of the Algerian President, as well as Chief of Staff at the Presidential Cabinet.
 After that, he was appointed Head of the Government and Secretary-General of the FLN Party, and it was during this post when he ran for president in the 8 April 2004 election.
 The results of that election were largely seen as distorted by fraud.

 Ali Benflis is a veteran human rights activist.
 He is a founding member of the Algerian Human Rights League, which was set up on 11 November 1987 by the Minister of the Interior El Hadi Khediri and Major-General Larbi Belkheir, with the aim of counteracting the Ligue algérienne pour la défense des droits de l'homme.
 This organization states that it aims to defend and promote human rights in Algeria, as well as educate citizens about democracy and good governance.
 Benflis was a member of the executive committee of the Algerian Human Rights League, as well as a delegate for the country's eastern area.
 His mandate ended on 9 November 1998.

 He obtained his law degree in 1968 from The Faculty of Law and Economic Sciences University in Algeria.
 He became a magistrate and was appointed judge at the Court of Blida in October 1968.
 It was shortly after this appointment, that he was posted in the central administration of the Ministry of Justice, where he became a sub-director of juvenile delinquency until the end of 1969.
 After that, he was appointed prosecutor at the Court of Batna until 1971.
 From 1971 – 1974 Benflis was acting General-Attorney at the Court of Constantine.
 It was during this time that he decided to cement his place in legal work, and join the bar.